Skip to content

 • storing the identity on SSKS, with or without a challenge depending on the value of mustAuthenticate.

-To do this, we modify the createIdentity function which no longer needs the password as an argument, and instead of saving the identity by password, requests a challenge via the API point created above:
+To do this, we modify the createIdentity function which no longer needs the password as an argument:

 await instantiateSealdSDK({ databaseKey, sessionID })